LoganF-1234/Portfolio/README.md

 ### Anyone can throw services at their project until it works.
 But understanding on a fundamental level the scope of your application and the technologies best suited for it will allow you to choose the best (and simplest) solution in the long run; and as a result, save you valuable resources and time.

-#### *Note: Safari does not correctly display the responsive settings for the main page of the site.
-It does not even display the correct font.
-Working on a fix.
+#### *Note: Safari does not correctly display the responsive settings for a few pages on the site.
+Responsive on desktop works great (even when selecting iPhone X in Dev Tools), so I recommend viewing on PC until I work out a few bugs on iPhone.